AlexanderHott/rocksdb-memtable-switching/workload-gen/README.md

 - [ ] run a check of the workload spec before generating to check for errors like more deletes than valid keys or having non-empty pqs without any inserts

+- [ ] warnings about keyspace and how picking a small space could lead to lots of failed generation of empty point queries

 ### Extra Data structures

 At a minimum, we need a `Vec<Option<Box[u8]>>` holding valid keys.